 “We're moving out of a phase of testing for every sniffle,” DeCamillis said.
 “If we don't know what every sniffle is, then a mask can still be an important tool, particularly if you're visiting your friend who just had a baby, or if you're visiting your 95-year-old grandmother, for example.”

-If you are entering a Novant Health care facility to seek treatment for illness and are coughing or sneezing, it's always best practice to wear a face mask.
+If you are entering a Novant Health care facility and have symptoms of a respiratory virus, such as coughing or sneezing, it's always best practice to wear a face mask.
 You can also stay home and schedule a virtual visit with a Novant Health physician to avoid coming on-site.